Antonina Roll-Mecak

-Antonina Roll-Mecak is a Romanian-born American molecular biophysicist.
+Antonina Roll-Mecak (born in Sibiu, Romania) is a Romanian-born American molecular biophysicist.
 She is currently the Senior Investigator and Chief of the Unit of Cell Biology and Biophysics at the National Institutes of Health.
-She holds appointments at the National Institute of Neurological Disorders and Stroke; and at the Biochemistry and Biophysics Center of the National Heart, Lung and Blood Institute.
-Roll-Mecak is known for her work in understanding cytoskeletal regulation, mechanisms of microtubule dynamics and laying the groundwork for deciphering the complexities of the tubulin code.
-She is also known for her work on microtubule severing enzymes spastin and Katanin.
+She holds appointments at the National Institute of Neurological Disorders and Stroke and at the Biochemistry and Biophysics Center of the National Heart, Lung and Blood Institute.
+Roll-Mecak is known for her work on cytoskeletal regulation, mechanisms of microtubule severing enzymes (spastin and Katanin) and microtubule repair, and for her pioneering work in deciphering the complexities of the tubulin code.
+Her work is relevant to the treatment of cancer and nervous system disorders.

 Early life and education

 Antonina Roll-Mecak was born in Romania.
-Her father was an engineer and scientist.
-Growing up, her father would tutor her in Newtonian physics, creating complex pulley-related problems for her to solve, and would teach her the principles of programming through Fortran punch cards.
+Growing up, her father tutored her in Newtonian physics, creating complex pulley-related problems for her to solve, and taught her the principles of programming through Fortran punch cards.
 During summers, she attended camps focused on math and science, and trained for academic Olympiads.
 She also spent summer breaks training for and competing in piano competitions, and as a child she aspired to be a concert pianist.
-However, due to the travel restrictions existing in Romania at the time, she ultimately chose to pursue a scientific path.

-She attended high school at the Gheorghe Lazăr National College in Sibiu, in the Transylvania region.
-The school specializes in science education, and acceptance into the school was dependent on success in preliminary entrance exams.

-Roll-Mecak received her bachelor's degree in chemical engineering from Cooper Union in New York City, which operates on a full-tuition scholarship basis.
-During her studies, she completed a summer internship at Mount Sinai School of Medicine, where she worked with Ernie Mehler and Harel Weinstein.
+Roll-Mecak attended high school at the Gheorghe Lazăr National College in Sibiu, in the Transylvania region.
+The school specializes in science education.
+She received her bachelor's degree in chemical engineering from Cooper Union in New York City, which operates on a full-tuition scholarship basis.
+During her undergraduate studies, she completed a summer internship at Mount Sinai School of Medicine, where she worked with Ernie Mehler and Harel Weinstein.
 Part of her inspiration to pursue structural biology came from a seminar on protein structure she attended at the New York Academy of Sciences as a student.
 She received her Bachelor of Engineering summa cum laude in 1996.

-She received her PhD in molecular biophysics in 2002 from the Rockefeller University.
-There, she studied with Stephen Burley, and worked with others scientists such as Günter Blobel and Rod MacKinnon.
+Roll-Mecak received her PhD in molecular biophysics in 2002 from the Rockefeller University.
+There, she studied with Stephen Burley, and was mentored by other notable scientists such as Günter Blobel and Roderick MacKinnon.
 Her PhD work used X-ray crystallography to determine the structure and mechanism of the two translation initiation GTPases essential for assembling an 80S ribosome primed for protein synthesis.